-The CEP with Singapore was our first FTA to be negotiated after CER.
-It was one of our most swiftly created trade agreements, taking less than a year to complete negotiations.
+The Closer Economic Partnership with Singapore was one of our most swiftly created trade agreements, taking less than a year to complete negotiations.
 This reflects the like-mindedness of our two countries when it comes to trade.

-Our FTA with Singapore ensures trade flows freely and has helped our exports flourish – over the last ten years our exports to Singapore have increased dramatically from NZ$362m in 2004 to NZ$2.9b in December 2014.
+The CEP was our first free trade agreement to be negotiated after the Closer Economic Relations agreement with Australia.
+It ensures trade flows freely and has helped our exports flourish – over the last ten years our exports to Singapore have increased dramatically from NZ$362m in 2004 to NZ$2.9b in December 2014.

 As our eighth largest export destination as at December 2014, Singapore is also one of our most important services and investments trading partners.